kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Not All Metrics Arrive at the Backend

-Cause: The backend is reachable and the connection is properly configured, but some metrics are refused.
+Symptom: The backend is reachable and the connection is properly configured, but some metrics are refused.

+Cause: It can happen due to a variety of reasons.
+For example, a possible reason may be that the backend is limiting the ingestion rate.

 Remedy:
 - Check the `telemetry-metric-gateway` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
 If backend is refusing metrics limiting the rate, try the options desribed in [Gateway Buffer Filling Up](#gateway-buffer-filling-up)